OUR HEALING SYSTEMS EXPLAINED

 FlameTree has the potential to achieve this by integrating the strengths of quantum physics, science, human biology, Western medical expertise, spiritual principles, yoga, the energy dynamics of acupuncture, philosophy and understanding of traditional Chinese medicine, Reiki, Ayurvedic medicine, consciousness, psychology, neuro-linguistic programming (NLP), BodyTalk, the clinical findings of applied kinesiology and life coaching to name a few.

 Please call the clinic to reserve your FlameTree healing session with George.
-For more information in learning more about FlameTree and or to become FlameTree healer please visit www.theflametreesystem.com
+For more information in learning more about FlameTree and or to become certified FlameTree healer please visit www.theflametreesystem.com

 Traditional Chinese Medicine (TCM) and The Three Treasures